Ideal for Winter Season

-After breakfast, head onwards to Shroud Cay.
+After a hearty breakfast, head onwards to Shroud Cay.

 The little island of Shroud Cay is primed for playing with water toys.
 Anchor in a quiet bay and get to grips with Jet-Skis and water-skiing, or simply enjoy some leisurely snorkeling above the coral reefs.
 The island itself is home to lots of sheltered creeks that make excellent spots for paddleboarding.

 On the east side of the island, there’s also the famous Washing Machine, which is a cut between two outcrops of land where the tide gathers some speed.
 It’s perfect for riding the current on the back of inflatable toys.
 In this area, you'll also find shallow water that's only a foot or two deep, and it's usually the temperature of bathwater from being warmed by the sun.
 Ask your yacht crew to bring you an evening aperitif, and enjoy drinking your cocktail of choice while lying back in the warm water.

 - Day 8